Iris-Professional-Services/.github/profile/README.md

 Iris, a company within the Kendall Group, specializing in serving customers in the manufacturing industry.
 Our focus lies in developing cutting-edge software solutions that enhance efficiency, streamline processes, and drive innovation across manufacturing operations.

-To view our solutions, go to the repositories tab above.
+To view our solutions, click the Repositories tab above!